 10 Quick and Easy Ways to Declutter After Summer

 With the ending of summer fun, comes fall activities.
 But lest you forget, all that home and garden stuff you dragged out and used during the last several months needs to be addressed.

 And what better time than end of summer to do some much needed decluttering and cleaning.

 Besides, you won’t be needing your summer items for several more seasons.

-Don’t know where to start?
-It’s easy if you follow these handy end of summer organizing tips.
+Not sure where to start?
+It’s easy if you follow these handy decluttering and cleaning tips.

 Successful decluttering is just a matter of gathering like items such as beach gear, swimsuits, towels, and inflatable toys.
-Label each bin appropriately and make sure that everything inside has been cleaned and that all sand has been brushed off and removed.
+Place these in bins and label each appropriately.
+It’s also essential to make sure that everything inside has been cleaned and all sand (or dirt) has been brushed off or removed.

-Transition from summer pool and patio events to fall festivities.
-Collect your summer partyware and pack it away in well-marked storage bins.
-Be sure to check out any last minutes sales at your local dollar store to restock for next year.
+Transition from summer pool and patio events to fall festivities, lickety-split.
+First, collect your summer partyware and pack it away in well-marked storage bins.
+Then, be sure to check out any last minutes sales at your local dollar store to restock for next year.